lintonye/lintonye/_posts/2017-06-08-what-is-react.md

 ![Domo and Browsera tell customer to wait, customer has a lot more requests, customer is frustrated](/images/what-is-react/10-slow-dom.png)

 React pulls another trick to fix that.
 She's very fast at drawing quick sketches.
-Almost immediately after you tell her your requirement, she's done with a sketch and ready to take the next one.
+Almost immediately after you tell her your requirement, she's done with a sketch and ready to take the next order.
 Now no more wait!
 You can keep telling React about the portraits you want, nonstop.
 React keeps record of everything with sketches and show it to Domo at the right time.

 ![React looks at a pile of sketches, quickly builds sketches and arrange them in a queue; Domo poses according to a sketch](/images/what-is-react/11-sketches.png)

 More importantly, React is smart.
-He can sort through the sketches and remove any duplication to streamline the process.TODO
+He can sort through the sketches, remove any duplication and make sure that Domo and Browsera do as little work as possible.

 ![React holds two sketch trees in each hand, similar poses, and tells Domo to only lift up his leg (or whatever minor adjustment)](/images/what-is-react/12-optimize-sketches.png)